Select Board — March 31, 2026

 Topics discussed

-Director of Public Works and Finance Director provided updates on the March 18 fire caused by a dump truck.
-The building has heavy smoke damage, and the town is coordinating repairs and insurance claims with Primex.
+Director of Public Works Herm Blanchette and Finance Director Clyde Carson provided an update on the March 18 fire, noting a lost dump truck, heavy smoke damage, and the ongoing insurance and remediation process.

-David Carle proposed an amendment to the town's Rules of Procedure to incorporate state legislation regarding meeting attendance via electronic means.
+David Carle proposed an amendment to the Rules of Procedure regarding meeting attendance via electronic means to align with RSA 91-a.

-The Board initially voted to restrict Select Board member Michael Smith from accessing town buildings except for meetings.
-Following public debate and legal counsel advice, the motion was rescinded and tabled.
+The Board initially voted to restrict Select Board member Michael Smith's access to town buildings, but following public debate and legal counsel advice, the motion was rescinded and tabled.

-The Board discussed a proposed 205-foot cell tower at the Transfer Station and the potential for Verizon to pay for signal repeaters.
+The Board discussed the proposed 205-foot cell tower height and the possibility of having Verizon pay for town radio repeaters.

-The Board reviewed the 2024 audit report, specifically addressing responses to estimated town revenue and credit card usage.
+Discussion of the 2024 audit report, specifically regarding estimated town revenue and credit card usage policies.

-Discussion regarding the next steps for the citizen's petition regarding Warrant Article 5.
+Discussion regarding the next steps for the citizen's petition regarding Education Freedom Accounts.

 Controversy & dissent